yeroc-sebrof/curl-quiz/README.md

 This lab should be easy enough, apply some CLI knowledge and the man page for curl to get the encoding/encryption challenges.
 Once you have the challenge you need to decode it to get the flag.
 Your target is the web server at 192.168.22.100

+Don't forget to use Curl's man page if you need some help!

 ---

 ### Challenge 1 - Different port + GET Param and Atbash